santigarcor/laratrust/docs/docs/8.x/usage/roles-and-permissions.md

 ## User Permissions Assignment & Removal

-You can attach single permissions to a user, so in order to do it you only have to make:
+You can give single permissions to a user, so in order to do it you only have to make:

 ### Assignment